nordeim/ledgersg/status_new.md

 2. JWT Claims: Default org is embedded in JWT token for efficient client-side resolution
 3. Backward Compatibility: Old DEFAULT_ORG_ID constant removed entirely - no fallback needed

+---

+Awesome job on your meticulous analysis, planning and execution.
+Please keep up the good work in your rigorous and meticulous approach to planning and execution.
+Now, please meticulously review and update @README.md , @CLAUDE.md, AGENT_BRIEF.md and @ACCOMPLISHMENTS.md with your major milestone achievements, include things like code changes (updates and additions), enhancements and fixes, lessons learned, troubleshooting guide, any blockers encountered (solved or still persist), any recommended next steps, etc.